vmware-samples/euc-samples/UEM-Samples/ProductProvisioning/product_app_deployment_automation/ReadMe.md

 # **Workspace ONE ProductManagement-Samples**

 ## **Overview**
-* **Author(s)** : Krati Gupta
+* **Author(s)** : Krati Gupta, Madhushree Nayak M
-* **Email** : krgupta@vmware.com
+* **Email** : krgupta@vmware.com, mnayakm@vmware.com
 * **Date Created** : 06 March 2020

 ## **Purpose**
-The tool provides an example of how the product deployment APIs of Workspace ONE UEM can be used for Android apps.
+The tool provides an example of how the product deployment APIs of Workspace ONE UEM can be used for Android app deployment.
 This script can be used to automate product delivery to your end-user devices in the following cases:
-1. Add new product with appropriate assignments
+1. Create product with app manifest and appropriate smartgroup assignments
-2. Add new versions with appropriate assignments for new apps
-3. Update assignment for existing product
+2. Update assignment for existing product

 ## **Requirements**
 To execute the script, dependencies have to be installed.